Skip to main content

 Latin

-Custodial history The Coronation Rolls for Edward II, Henry IV and Henry V (C 57/1-3) were transferred to the Public Record Office by the Crown Office in accordance with an order of 10 June 1856 which removed them from the Wakefield Tower.
-At 31 December 1858, the remainder of the rolls (C 57/4-13) were in the Rolls Chapel, their usual repository; and subsequently came into the custody of the Public Record Office.
-Subsequent transfers have been made under the direction of the Master of the Rolls.
+Custodial history The Coronation rolls for Edward II, Henry IV and Henry V were transferred to the Public Record Office by the Crown Office in accordance with an order of 10 June 1856 which removed them from the Wakefield Tower.
+At 31 December 1858 the remainder of the rolls then extant were in the Rolls Chapel, their usual repository, whence they subsequently came into the custody of the Public Record Office.

 Administrative/ biographical background